Choosing the Best Sunscreen

 - Use extra caution near water, snow and sand because they reflect the damaging rays of the sun, which can increase your chance of sunburn.

-- Get vitamin D safely through a healthy diet that may include vitamin supplements.
-Don’t seek the sun.8
+- Get vitamin D safely through a healthy diet that may include vitamin supplements, not the sun.

 Is there a safe way to tan?

-There is no safe way to tan.
-A tan damages the skin.
-Tanning occurs when ultraviolet rays penetrate the epidermis, the skin’s outer layer, causing the production of melanin as a response to the injury.
+No. Tanning occurs when ultraviolet rays penetrate the epidermis, the skin’s outer layer, causing the production of melanin as a response to injury.

 Chronic exposure to ultraviolet light, both natural and artificial, results in a change in the skin’s texture, causing wrinkling and age spots.
 Thus, tanning to improve appearance is ultimately self-defeating.
 Every time you tan, you damage your skin and this damage accumulates over time.
 This accumulated damage, in addition to accelerating the aging process, also increases your risk for all types of skin cancer.